 Initial investigations brought the first surprises.
 Removal of a World War II honour board revealed a section of the stencilled treatment to the upper walls, which would enable reconstruction for the whole room.
 One of the female figures on the ceiling was uncovered along with evidence of stencil bands.
 Then the portrait of George Higinbotham (1826-1892), politician and Chief Justice of Victoria, was revealed to be in tact in the frieze above the honour board.

 Originally joining Justice Higinbotham were Sir Charles Darling (1809-1870, governor of Victoria), George Stephenson (1871-1848, British railway pioneer) and Samuel Plimsoll (1824-1898, British politician and social reformer).
 Higinbotham was obviously influential, as he was also present at the opening proceedings and spoke to the invited dignitaries and unionists.
 He was a keen supporter of the working man.
 However, large parts of the scheme were missing, and it proved unfeasible to remove the paint from the lower areas of the walls.
 The restoration plan combined reconstruction of the overall scheme with selective ‘as found’ areas left intact.
+Finishes restoration works were carried out by conservation specialists Artcare.

-In the Old Council Chamber: the walls from skirting to chair rail have been repainted; from chair rail to picture rail, the stencil work has been reconstructed, with the original section protected; from picture frail to cornice, the remains of the frieze have been revealed, conserved and repaired, and the GCCMC conservators have painted the infill areas to match.
+In the Old Council Chamber: the walls from skirting to chair rail have been repainted; from chair rail to picture rail, the stencil work has been reconstructed, with the original section protected; from picture frail to cornice, the remains of the frieze have been revealed, conserved and repaired, and the infill painted areas to match.
 The cornice has been repainted.
 Around the ceiling, the remains of the Greek key stencil and female portrait have been conserved, and missing areas reinstated.
 The main ceiling area has been repainted and the ceiling roses also recoloured, following microscopic investigation.
 Paper was laid on the walls before repainting began, to create a separation between original fabric and new work.
 The lunettes have been cleaned with diluted ammonia, removing most of the yellowed varnish, revealing the painted scenes more-clearly beneath.

 Another survivor from 1884 are the four Tobin Tube vents, located in each corner of the room — mid-height cylinders that were used to provide ventilation.
 Each is topped with a decorative crown.
 The original pendant lights did not survive, however, and they have been recreated from historical photographs.